teleprint-me/py.gpt.prompt/docs/research/genesis.md

 We adapted the concept of compound interest for a hypothetical machine learning
 scenario:

-- `Step Size (S)`: Represents change magnitude per step, linked to learning rate and frequency.
+- `Step Size (S)`: Represents the magnitude of change at each step, related to the learning rate and frequency.
-- `Improvement Rate (I)`: Growth/improvement rate per step, calculated as step size raised to epoch.
+- `Improvement Rate (I)`: The growth or improvement rate at each step, calculated as the step size raised to the epoch.
-- `Label/Desired Outcome (A)`: Target value, represented as loss _ epoch _
+- `Label or Desired Outcome (A)`: The accumulated value or target, represented as the loss times the epoch times the improvement rate.
-  improvement rate.

 Equation: `A = L * E * (1 + R / F)^E`